 2. Rental Reimbursement Coverage

-You’re involved in an accident, and while you’ve escaped with only a few bumps and bruises, your car is in need of major repairs.
+You’re involved in an accident, and while you’ve escaped with only a few bumps and bruises, your car needs major repairs.
 What are you supposed to do while the repair shop fixes the smashed side of your car?
 How do you get to work or school?

 Some people may have access to another vehicle.
 For example, your spouse might be able to drop you off at the office before they head to their job in their car.
 But for some people, this isn’t an option.
 If you live alone or only have one car in your household, being without your vehicle can cause serious stress and complicate basic tasks.